pfibiger/grumblechat/README.markdown

 # grumblechat

-*A free Google Appengine based chat system*
+*A free Google App Engine based chat system*

-Created as a free alternative to irc, talkerapp, basecamp, etc and as an opportunity to play around with Appengine.
+Created as a free alternative to IRC, Talker, Campfire, etc and as an opportunity to play around with Appengine.
 There's still a lot of work left to do, but for a small organization it's easy to deploy and very usable.
 If you'd like to contribute, we welcome patches/forks.
 See Issues for a list of outstanding features or bugs.

 ## Getting Started with grumblechat